HennepinCounty/ed-hcds-components/README.md

 ## CSS

+Contains combined CSS output from utilities and primitives

-## index.css
+### index.css

 Precompiled CSS of all files.
 This file, along with JS files in some components, contain the complete design system.

 This file does not contain any JS.

 ## Primitives